-No. EAC Condition Implementation Status Compliance Status Description EAC 04 Place material relocation sites (R5a, R5b, and R6) 15 m back from the mainstem to avoid affecting Peace River fish habitat.
-Ongoing · · Material relocation sites (R5a, R5b and R6) were designed to be at least 15 m from the mainstem of the Peace River as required by this condition.
-EAC 04 Contour mainstream bars to reduce potential for fish stranding, as advised by FLNR.
-Ongoing In Compliance Section 6.2.1.1 of the FAHMP (Peace River Channel Contouring and Side Channel Enhancement) describes the contouring of mainstream bars associated with this condition.
-Initial stages of mainstem channel contouring are underway with completion expected by 2021.
-EAC 04 Incorporate fish habitat features into the final capping of material relocation sites upstream of the dam.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 04 Contour and cap with gravels and cobble substrate the spoil area between elevations 455 m and 461 m to provide a productive Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+EAC 04 Incorporate fish habitat features into the final design of the Highway 29 roadway that would border the reservoir, east of Lynx Creek.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 04 · Contour and cap with gravels and cobble substrate the spoil area between elevations 455 m and 461 m to provide a productive Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 04 Incorporate fish habitat features into the final design of the Highway 29 roadway that would border the reservoir, east of Lynx Creek.
-Initial Planning · · BC Hydro acknowledges and understands this condition.
 Section 6.2.3.2 of the FAHMP (Highway 29 Realignment Fish Habitat) describes this requirement.
 EAC 04 Include fish habitat features (e.g., shears, large riprap point bars, etc.) in the final design of the north bank haul road bed material that would be placed in the Peace River.
-Completed In Compliance Fish habitat features have also been incorporated into the design of the north bank haul road bed material placed in the Peace River; this work was completed in the Spring of 2016.
+Complete In Compliance Fish habitat features have also been incorporated into the design of the north bank haul road bed material placed in the Peace River; this work was completed in the Spring of 2016.
 EAC 04 Construct the Hudson's Hope shoreline protection with large material that will provide replacement fish habitat.
 Incorporate additional fish habitat features (e.g., shear zones and point bars) into the final design of the Hudson's Hope shoreline protection.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 04 Contour Highway 29 borrow sites prior to decommissioning to provide littoral fish habitat in the reservoir.
+EAC 04 • Contour Highway 29 borrow sites prior to decommissioning to provide littoral fish habitat in the reservoir.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 04 Cap material repositioning areas with gravel and cobble, and contour to enhance fish habitat conditions.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
 EAC 04 Plant a 15 m wide riparian area along the reservoir shoreline adjacent to BC Hydro-owned farmland where necessary to provide riparian habitat and bank stabilization except as approved by the onsite environmental monitor.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.